philipphoehn/flopyarcade/README.md

 ## Installation

-Install in Python 3.7+ using pip:
+Install in Python (3.7 or 3.8) using pip:

 ```bash
 python -m pip install flopyarcade